go-on/wrap/README.md

 Features

-- small, the core is only 28 LOC including comments
+- small, the core is only 28 LOC including comments, rest are utilities
 - integrates fine with net/http
 - middleware stacks may be used in middleware because they are http.Handlers
 - low memory footprint